resourceguru/api-docs/endpoints/webhooks.md

-events | array | The events for the payloads to be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO 8601. updated_at | timestamp | Date and time last updated in ISO 8601.
+events | array | The events for the payloads to be sent to the payload (receiving) URL. created_at | timestamp | Date and time created in ISO 8601. updated_at | timestamp | Date and time last updated in ISO 8601. status | string | Status which identifies what state the current webhook is in. paused | boolean | A boolean denoting whether or not the webhook is paused.

+### Status
+The status of a webhook is reflective of the latest activity in terms of payloads delivered.
+The status can be either "ready", which signifies that no payloads have been sent yet, "success", which signifies that the webhook is successfully delivering payloads, "retrying", which signifies that a payload is not being successfully delivered and is being retried, and "failed", which signifies that the payload which is failing has reached the maximum number of attempts, which results in this payload not being automatically retried.

 ## Get Webhook